ekokic98/quiz-hub/README.md

 # QuizHub

 QuizHub is a web application for playing and creating quizzes based on microservice architecture.
-Users can also post comments on quizzes, follow other users, add quizzes to the wishlist, play various tournaments, have an overview of their statistics and edit profile information.
+Users can also post comments on quizzes, follow other users, add quizzes to the wishlist, play various tournaments, have an overview of their statistics and edit profile information. <br>

 ## How To Use :wrench: